 The Jaguar received good reviews, but Atari’s reputation was in tatters by this time, having earned a reputation for being hostile to developers and having poor customer service.
 In spite of the good reviews and being technologically ahead of its competition, sales were slow.

 It didn’t help that the Jaguar had technical difficulties.
 It had some design flaws developers had to program around, and the technical documentation was incomplete.
+Between all that, it only had 50 titles available.
 So even though the Jaguar beat the Sega Saturn and Sony Playstation to market by more than a year, they quickly eclipsed Atari in sales.

 It took two years for Atari to manage to sell 125,000 units, and at the end of 1995, Atari had about 100,000 unsold units in inventory.
 Arguably the ST computer, 7800 console, and Lynx handhelds were disappointments.
 But in the end, Atari failed with a flop in the Jaguar.